kumahq/kuma-website/docs/docs/0.3.1/policies/README.md

 ## Traffic Route

 `TrafficRoute` policy allows you to configure routing rules for L4 traffic, i.e. blue/green deployments and canary releases.

+To route traffic, Kuma matches via tags that we can designate to `Dataplane` resources.
+In the example below, the redis destination services have been assigned the `version` tag to help with canary deployment.
+Another common use-case is to add a `env` tag as you separate testing, staging, and production environments' services.
+For the redis service, this `TrafficRoute` policy assigns a positive weight of 90 to the v1 redis service and a positive weight of 10 to the v2 redis service.
+Kuma utilizes positive weights in the traffic routing policy, and not percentages.
+Therefore, Kuma does not check if it adds up to 100.
+If you want to stop sending traffic to a destination service, change the weight for that service to 0.

 On Universal: